fengyuanchen/cropperjs/README.md

 ## Options

 You may set cropper options with `new Cropper(image, options)`.
-If you want to change the global default options, You may use `Cropper.setDefaults(options)`.
+If you want to change the global default options, you may use `Cropper.setDefaults(options)`.

 ### viewMode